 |

-Chanel No 22 raises T levels in men; Axe has same effect on women
+Chanel No 22 raises testosterone levels in men; Axe has same effect on women

-The fragrances used were rose, floral and musk.
+The fragrances used were rose, floral [used in Chanel 22] and musk [used in Axe].
 In a control experiment the students had to smell samples that had no fragrances added.

 All fragrances lowered the cortisol levels of the male and female subjects.
-The figure below shows the effects on the men, and the figure for the women is pretty similar.
+The figure below shows the effects on the men.
+The figure for the women is pretty similar.

-Floral fragrances are found in products for men, but are more common in products aimed at women.
+Floral fragrances are common in products aimed at women.
 Chanel No 22 is an example, and the floral component is a mix of beta-phenyl-ethyl-alcohol, linalol and methyl-dihydro-jasmonate.

 The researchers conclude from their results that smelling fragrances can raise and lower human hormone levels.
-The effect is so strong, that it’s quite possible that they influence human sexual behaviour.
-The Axe-effect is for real: women may well become hornier when they smell musk.
-And men may be turned off.
+The effect is so strong, that it's quite possible that they influence human sexual behaviour.
+The Axe-effect is for real.

 Source: